The Ultimate List of Cybersecurity Statistics (2024)

 The average cost of a data breach for US-based companies is $9 million.
 Companies in the Middle East pay an average of just under $7 million per data breach, while Canadian companies average $5 million in damages.

-53% of global data breaches are financially motivated (IBM)
+More than half of global data breaches are financially motivated (IBM)

 Financially motivated data breaches account for over half of all data breaches worldwide.
 State-sponsored attacks and attacks by hacktivists each make up 13% of total data breaches.
 The motivations behind the remaining 21% of attacks are unknown.